People sometimes as us about our philosophy of education. We informally call it: Goal-Driven Homeschool High School.

 So rather than try to fit all our teens (and ourselves) into one kind of curriculum, we raised our teens and helped our local homeschoolers to understand themselves and set goals.
 Then they could tailor curriculum to enhance those goals.

 That’s how 7SistersHomeschool.com began.
 Over the years our teens and local teens helped us vet curriculum that adapted to their goals and needs.
-Our curriculum could be said to be goal-driven curriculum.

 When teens learn goal-setting in high school, they have an important tool for success.
 They will need to be able to set goals through college, career, and life in general!

-Teens like to know where they are headed!
+Teens like to know the plans.

 Most of us feel better when they know where they are going and how they are going to get there.
 Think about it this way: